MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-sp-tutorial-5.md

 ## Find a Resource ID for scopes parameter

 One question you may have is "How do I figure out the `--scopes` parameter value?"
-The answer is to find the **Resource ID** of your Azure resource.
+The answer is to find and copy the **Resource ID** of your Azure resource.
 This information is usually found in the Azure portal's **Properties** or **Endpoints** page of each resource.
 For more information, see [Understand scope for Azure RBAC](/azure/role-based-access-control/scope-overview).

 ## Verify changes